 Standard buffer and spring make noise which is common for most AR-15 rifles.
-If you want to have smooth and silent work of your rifle then you will enjoy the JP AR-15 Silent Captured Spring.
+If you want to have smooth and silent work of your rifle, then you will enjoy the JP AR-15 Silent Captured Spring.

 It is pretty easy to disassemble the JP Silent Captured Spring to experiment with springs of different strength.

 This AR-15 upgrade is compatible with all carbine-length and rifle-length buffer tubes.
 Spacer for the longer rifle-length buffer tubes included.
-I have rifle gas system on my DPMS 3G1, so I used Silent Captured Spring with spacer.
+I have a rifle gas system on my DPMS 3G1, so I used Silent Captured Spring with a spacer.

 |Get JP Silent Captured Spring on Brownells|